-2. 2021-IA-002 Background and Allegation: (2) UMPD Officers were involved in a vehicle pursuit that was found to be outside of policy.
+2. 2022-IA-002 Background and Allegation: An internal investigation was conducted for a UMPD officer completing a traffic stop for a violation that occurred outside of jurisdiction.

-Disposition: Sustained - The Officers accepted responsibility for their actions, which led to written reprimands and monetary fines for both Officers.
+Disposition: Sustained - The Officer accepted responsibility for their action and received a written reprimand and retraining on jurisdictional limitations.

-3. 2021-IA-003 Background and Allegation: An internal investigation was conducted into (3) UMPD Officers who failed to appear for their scheduled court date.
+3. 2022-IA-003 Background and Allegation: An internal investigation was conducted into a UMPD Officer who misused leave.